Characterizing closed curves on Riemann surfaces via homology groups of coverings: An algebraic characterization of simple closed curves via a pro- Reidemeister pairing

-Given a standard presentation $\Pi_g=\langle\alpha_1, \dots \alpha_g,\beta_1,\dots,\beta_g|\, \prod_{i=1}^g[\alpha_i,\beta_i] \rangle$ of the fundamental group of a closed oriented surface $S_g$, there are various algorithms which permit to determine whether there is a s.c.c. in the free homotopy class of an element of $\Pi_g$ (for a survey on this subject, see for instance \S 3 of \cite{C-G-K-Z}).
+Given a standard presentation $\Pi_g=\langle\alpha_1, \dots \alpha_g,\beta_1,\dots,\beta_g|\, \prod_{i=1}^g[\alpha_i,\beta_i] \rangle$ of the fundamental group of a closed oriented surface $S_g$, there are various algorithms which permit to determine whether there is a s.c.c.\ in the free homotopy class of an element of $\Pi_g$ (for a survey on this subject, see for instance \S 3 of \cite{C-G-K-Z}).

-In this section, we show that this can be done group-theoretically, without the datum of a standard presentation of the group.
-We do so by combining the results of the previous section with some well known facts.
+In this section, we show that there is a pairing on the fundamental group $\Pi_g$ with values in the $p$-adic group ring of the pro-$p$ completion (more generally, in the pro-$\cC$ completion) of $\Pi_g$ whose singular elements are precisely the loops which contain a s.c.c.\ in their free homotopy class.
+This pairing is entirely determined by the group structure of $\Pi_g$.

 Let $K$ be a finite index subgroup of $\Pi_g$.
-Then, the cup product on the homology group $H_1(K)$ can be recovered from the group structure of $K$.
-Indeed, there is a short exact sequence of groups (cf. Corollary~5.12 \cite{M-K-S} and Labute's Theorem \cite{Labute}):
+The cup product on the first homology group $H_1(K)$ can be recovered from the group structure of $K$.
+Indeed, by the description of the lower central series of one-relator groups given in \cite{Labute}, there is a short exact sequence: